Makario1337/Makario1337/README.md

 ### Hi there 👋 I'm Jonas!

 I'm an **IT Systems Integration Specialist** working in the Support/IT department at a software company.
-I thrive on tackling technical challenges and building robust, efficient systems.

 ---